needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 ### Measure.Method()

 This will execute the provided method, sampling performance using the following additional properties/methods to control how the measurements are taken:
 * **WarmupCount(int n)** - number of times to to execute before measurements are collected.
 If unspecified, a default warmup is executed.
-This default warmup will wait for 7 ms. However, if less than 3 method executions have finished in that time, the warmup will wait until 3 method executions have completed.
+This default warmup will wait for 100 ms. However, if less than 3 method executions have finished in that time, the warmup will wait until 3 method executions have completed.
 * **MeasurementCount(int n)** - number of measurements to capture.
-Default is 7 if not specified.
+If not specified default value is 9.
 * **IterationsPerMeasurement(int n)** - number of method executions per measurement to use.
-If this value is not specified, the method will be executed as many times as possible until approximately 1 ms has elapsed.
+If this value is not specified, the method will be executed as many times as possible until approximately 100 ms has elapsed.
+* **SampleGroup(string name)** - by default the measurement name will be "Time", this allows you to override it
 * **GC()** - if specified, will measure the total number of Garbage Collection allocation calls.

 #### Example 1: Simple method measurement using default values